api3dao/vitepress-docs/docs/guides/qrng/remix-example.md

   | Milkomeda C1 testnet      | 0.5    | mTAda | 200101   |
   | Arbitrum testnet          | 0.01   | AGOR  | 421613   |

-Lastly select the <ElementSelect text="Transact"/> button in Remix to send the parameters to the contract to be stored.
+Lastly select the <b>Transact</b> button in Remix to send the parameters to the contract to be stored.
 Approve the transaction with MetaMask.

 <SponsorWalletWarning/>

-## Step 5: Make a Request
+## 5. Make a Request

 Be sure you have funded the sponsor wallet created in step #4.
 Its funds will be used to pay gas costs when Airnode returns a random number to the callback